 - Shown a strong commitment in his/her studies and to succeed in a Level 4 programme;

 - Met all the standard Wintec programme criteria in relation to their enrolment.

 Funding Amount and Time Frames

 - There are two funding periods each year.
 Both designed to assist students who are completing a Level 3 Horticulture or Arboriculture programme at Wintec.

-- This round is for those enrolling in a fulltime Level 4 Horticulture or Arboriculture programme only in 2019, with studies commencing in July 2019.
+- This round is for those enrolling in fulltime Level 4 Horticulture, with studies commencing on 13 January 2020.

 - Any student wishing to make an application for a scholarship must do so by submitting an application within the selected timeframe, prior to the semester they are wishing to commence their study in.